Smarter Marketing Starts Here - Get the CMO's AI Guide

 While managing vast amounts of digital assets can be a challenge all by itself, the environmental impact of these practices is often an afterthought.
 In this article, we’ll explore why digital activities are resource-intensive, how they contribute to environmental degradation, and what you can do about it.
 From energy-efficient data storage and paperless workflows to cloud-based DAM systems and user education, discover how adopting sustainable digital practices not only benefits your business but also reduces your carbon footprint on the planet as a whole.

-Introduction to Sustainable Digital Asset Management (DAM) Practices
+Introduction to Sustainable Digital Asset Management Practices

-The environmental impact of digital processes is rarely given its due attention.
-Traditional DAM methods, while effective, consume significant resources.
+• Ecological Footprint: Traditional DAM methods consume significant resources.
 Energy-intensive servers and extensive storage requirements give these practices a sizable ecological footprint.
-Research shows that the digital sector is responsible for about 4% of global greenhouse gas emissions.

 Images%20 %20Security%20and%20Compliance%20in%20DAM%202